Coderad32/OpenFiles/index.md

-# Welcome Dapplication platform
+# Welcome Dapplication Platform

+A smaller sized SAAS digital asset holdings company

+starting fresh with goal of creating a mechanical token used for infastructure purposes as part of a digital strategy.

-A smaller sized SAAS digital company starting fresh with goal of providing a quality service API for all that wish to use it.
+and to provide a quality service API for all that wish to use it.
+## SAAS Company

+To keep people happy there will be a clear goal for dist of token asset classification units.

+- software as a service
+- Digital Holdings
+- Asset Creation

 ## What is a Dapplication